telerik/kendo-themes/packages/default/docs/index.md

 @import "~@telerik/kendo-theme-default/styles/packages/all";
 ```

 The basic set of variables is located in the [`\_variables.scss` file](https://github.com/telerik/kendo-theme-default/blob/master/styles/_variables.scss).

-Projects that are not built using ng-cli require additional Webpack configuration to process SCSS files:
+Projects that are not built using the Angular CLI Tool require additional Webpack configuration to process SCSS files.

 ```json-no-run
 { test: /\.scss$/,